Henry: Portrait of a Serial Killer: Development and filming

-Henry was shot on 16mm in only 28 days in 1985.
+Henry: Portrait of a Serial Killer was shot on 16mm in only 28 days in 1985.
 The film cost $110,000 to produce, and costs were cut by employing family and friends whenever possible and having those on screen use their own possessions.
 For example, the dead couple in the bar at the start of the film are the parents of director John McNaughton's best friend, while the bar itself is where McNaughton had once worked.
 McNaughton's close friend Mary Demas plays three different murder victims: the woman in the ditch in the opening shot, the woman with the bottle in her mouth in the toilet and the first of the two murdered prostitutes.
-The four women whom Henry encounters outside the shopping mall were played more of McNaughton's close friends.
-The woman hitchhiking was a woman with whom McNaughton used to work.
+The four women whom Henry encounters outside the shopping mall were more of McNaughton's close friends.
+The woman hitchhiking was a woman whom McNaughton used to work with.
 The clothes that Michael Rooker wears throughout the film were his own (apart from the shoes and socks).
 The 1970 Chevrolet Impala that Henry drives belonged to one of the film's electricians.
 Art director Rick Paul plays the man shot in the layby, storyboard artist Frank Coronado plays the smaller of the attacking bums, grip Brian Graham plays the husband in the family-massacre scene and executive producer Waleed B. Ali plays the clerk serving Henry toward the end of the film.

 Rooker remained in character for the duration of filming, even off set, not socializing with any of the cast or crew during the month-long shoot.
 According to costume designer Patricia Hart, she would not know from one minute to the next if she was talking to Rooker or to Henry, as he would sometimes speak about his childhood and background as if he were Henry.
 When Rooker's wife discovered that she was pregnant, she waited until filming had stopped before she told him.